Murder Kroger: Demolition and new store

 On January 15, 2016, Kroger announced that the location would be demolished to make way for 725 Ponce, a mixed-use development incorporating office space, a new Kroger store, and expanded parking.
-The original Kroger building was demolished shortly after it was closed in October 2016.
+The original Kroger building was demolished shortly after it was closed on October 28, 2016.

 Kroger opened a new store on October 16, 2019, at the same location, as part of the 725 Ponce development.
 Despite hopes from Kroger officials that the nickname "Murder Kroger" will not be applied to the new store, the name has already been adopted to refer to the new structure as well.
 A headline from 11 Alive called it a former nickname while a headline from The Atlanta Journal-Constitution asked "'Murder Kroger' no more?".
 Decaturish, meanwhile, stated that "locals have a name for [the store] that just won't die".
 Attempts to re-brand the location as "Beltline Kroger" proved unsuccessful, with the nickname instead being ascribed to another Kroger located several miles away, also on the Beltline.